PARKING FINES Current parking fines and corresponding fees charged for said fines are listed here.

 FINE PAYMENT REQUIREMENTS AND PENALTIES Fine payment requirements and penalties are cited in the sections which follow.

-Fine Due Dates Fines are to be paid within five (5) calendar days of receipt of citation.
-All fines not paid or appealed by the tenth calendar day will be assessed a fifteen dollar ($15) late fee.
+Fine Due Dates Fines are to be paid or appealed within five (5) calendar days of receipt of citation.
+All fines not paid by the tenth calendar day will be assessed a fifteen dollar ($15) late fee.
 Fines not paid within thirty (30) calendar days of issuance will be assessed an additional twenty-five dollar ($25) late fee.
 See below for Parking Appeals information.

 Collections and Tax Set-Off Parking fines outstanding for forty-five (45) days or longer will be referred to a collection agency.
 Collection agency fees may be as much as one-third of the balance due referred by the University.
 Accounts chargeable to a resident of the Commonwealth of Virginia will also be reported to the Virginia Department of Taxation, Division of Set-Off Debt Collection.
 The balance of the unpaid account will be deducted from the individual's Virginia State income tax refund.
 The amount deducted will be forwarded to George Mason University, an agency of the Commonwealth of Virginia.